Proud Boys leader charged for role in US Capitol riot | DW | 08.03.2022

 So far, more than 775 people have been arrested in connection with the events of that day.
 More than three dozen members of the Proud Boys are among those arrested to date.

-According to the US Attorney's Office, Tarrio, 38, will be arraigned in a federal court in his hometown of Miami, Florida, Tuesday afternoon.
+Tarrio, 38, appeared in a virtual federal court hearing in his hometown of Miami Tuesday afternoon.

 That case is tentatively slated to go to trial on May 18.